National Day for Truth and Reconciliation – Monday, October 2. View holiday hours for City of Winnipeg facilities and services.

 Frequently Asked Questions

-The City is aware of ongoing transportation issues in the Lord Roberts neighbourhood and is working collaboratively with the community to identify solutions.
+The City was made aware of ongoing transportation issues in the Lord Roberts neighbourhood and committed to working collaboratively with the community to identify and implement solutions.

-The Lord Roberts neighbourhood has undergone changes in the past decade and we want to bring the community together to identify issues and explore all different types of solutions.
-This collaborative and multi-disciplinary approach will allow for the best solutions to come forward for implementation.
-The study is informed by resident feedback and technical data and evaluation.
-Priority areas have been identified as those issues where the technical evaluation and resident perspectives converge.
+The Lord Roberts neighbourhood has undergone changes in the past decade and we wanted to bring the community together to identify issues and explore all different types of solutions.
+This collaborative and multi-disciplinary approach allowed for the best solutions to come forward for implementation.

-The study focuses on non-Regional streets within the Lord Roberts neighbourhood boundary.
-Osborne Street and Jubilee Avenue are not included in the scope of this study.
-Issues on Regional streets within the neighbourhood boundary that contribute to concerns on the non-Regional streets may be identified through the study; however, improvements to the Regional street network may need to be addressed through separate initiatives.
+The study focused on non-regional streets within the Lord Roberts neighbourhood boundary.
+Osborne Street and Jubilee Avenue were not included in the scope of this study.

 The Class 4 cost estimate for most trial and immediate solutions is estimated as $139,900.